-If you're all-in on the Amazon ecosystem and have a subscription to Amazon Prime, you'll be able to take advantage of Prime Music to use sleep sounds.
-The way it works is pretty simple, all you have to do is say, "Alexa, play sleeping sounds on Amazon Prime Music."
+If you're all-in on the Amazon ecosystem and have a subscription to Amazon Prime or Amazon Music Unlimited, you'll be able to take advantage of Prime Music to use sleep sounds.
+The way it works is pretty simple, all you have to do is say, "Alexa, play sleeping sounds on Amazon Music."

 How to set a sleep timer with Alexa

 Say you get Alexa to play you some ambient noise to rock you off to sleep.
 Do you really want that to play all night?
 It might just end up waking you up again.
 Or worse, your significant other might be driven crazy and toss your Alexa-enabled device out the window.